berkhanozkan/covid-app/README.md

 # covidapp

-A flutter application which displays the coronavirus data of selected country on chart using API.
+A simple flutter application which displays the coronavirus data of selected country on chart using API.
 It's developed using Provider
 You can see all application page scrolling down while using app.